Archonic944/CSQuestion/my_problems/supernova.md

 An explosion has occurred at some integer coordinate $(x,y)$ where $0 ≤ x,y ≤ 256$.

-A series of dust particles (single points) were ejected from the source of the explosion at varying speeds and trajectories.
+A series of dust particles (single points) were ejected from the source of the explosion at varying speeds and straight trajectories.

 All you have is two photos; both capture all of the dust particles, and the second photo was taken after the first one. **Every dust particle has a different speed, and therefore the time between the photos is irrelevant.**